jhnbyrn/951-KLR-PAGES/klr_adc_reading.md

 0x40d jmpp @a
 ```

 The anl instruction masks all but the lowest 3 bits.
-This means we're taking 2C *mod 8* - it can count freely forever and we'll always just cycle through 0-7 with this.
-The next instruction jumps to the location pointed to by __a__, *relative* to the start of the page, which means 400h plus the 2 byte value from the function table.
+This means we're taking 2C *mod 8* - it can count freely forever but the value we get here will always just cycle through 0-7.
+The next instruction jumps to the location pointed to by __a__, *relative* to the start of the page, which means 400h plus the byte value from the function table.

 ### Function 0 (40E) - start integrator and select first channel
 ```